- What is the Spouse Visa UK?

 Before the expiration of your visa, you can apply for an extension of 2 years and six months.
 After a total of 5 years staying in the UK, you will then be able to apply to settle in the UK and eventually apply to become a UK citizen.

 Processing Time for UK Spouse Visa

-Processing time for the UK spouse visa may take up to 12 weeks if you’re applying from outside the UK.
-However, applications within the UK may take eight weeks through standard service or as little as two weeks if you apply through premium service.
+Processing time for the UK spouse visa may take up to 24 weeks if you’re applying from outside the UK.
+However, applications within the UK may take 8 weeks through standard service or as little as 2 working days if you apply through the super priority service.